bullhornfixie/CV-1/README.md

 ### Cool Under Pressure
 Whilst a ski guide in Kitzbuhel, Austria, I was hosting a tour with a group of guests and a heavy snow storm descended upon the mountain which caused all ski lifts to close.
 After 2 hours of seeking shelter in a restaurant, I chaperoned my 8 guests down the mountain and a family of 4 who became stranded.
 This was a test of critical thinking in an unexpected situation.

-### Problem Solving
-In 2015, when I launched an outsourced paraplanning company in financial services, we handled large volumes of client data via email or Dropbox.
-I could see this was a) not secure and b) difficult to manage.
-All my other competitors were using this method and I needed an alternative solution which was low cost but offered the functionality needed.
-Eventually, I found a startup called Clinked who offered a client portal and they agreed to white label this for me on a start up price.
-I integrated this portal into the website and we quickly gained a competitive edge with larger clients who had concerns over secure data sharing - problem solved.

 ### Front End Development
 Previously starting a business on budget meant the luxury of a professional developer/designer was absent.
 I taught myself CSS/HTML and built a commercially viable website on WordPress [1to1Paraplanning](https://1to1paraplanning.co.uk/).
 Makers Academy gave me the back end tools I needed for a full stack profile.